Indrason/SDN-based-IoT-Oriented-Blockchain-based-E-Voting-System/README.md

 Fig 2 and Fig 3 shows the successful and invalid authentication of Booth respectively.
 And Fig 4 represents the authentication of Voter.

-## II.
+## III.
 Output of results of successful vote casting and counting of votes

 ![Display of Vote Casting System](https://github.com/Indrason/SDN-based-IoT-Oriented-Blockchain-based-E-Voting-System/assets/26199016/a81146a5-8216-4608-9aab-4ab7ca132f6f)